coinmap-it/coinmap-it.github.io/README.md

-Here is the source of CoinMap.it
+This page is the data source of [CoinMap.it](https://www.coinmap.it)